frjkr/Practice/readme.txt

-I just wanna check git diff
+I just wanna check git diff can I ?
+I wanna see the graphic